dsarov/MGAP/README.md

 # MGAP

+MGAP has been updated to version 2.0 with Nextflow integration for job management.
+Installation and running the pipeline is now slightly different than previous versions.

+<i>MGAP Installation (post version 2.0)</i>
+MGAP has a large number of dependencies that need to be installed prior to running the pipeline.

 <i>What is MGAP?</i>

 MGAP (Microbial Genome Assembler Pipeline) is an automated pipeline that runs an optimised Velvet assembly followed by gap filling and polishing to produce high-quality, reference-assisted assembly of microbial genomes using paired-end Illumina data.